A Franchisor’s Success or Failure ….

 2. The hungry franchise consultant who doesn’t want to lose a potential consulting fee.

 Together they can easily gloss over fact finding in order to realize their mutual goal of franchising the business.
 The most common rationale for racing past a quality analysis is the assumption that any business can be franchised.
 And in fact, that’s true, but not truthful.
-The truthful statement is: any business, profitable or not, can be franchised, but it doesn’t mean that a business should be franchised.
+The truthful statement is: any business, profitable or not, can be franchised, but that doesn’t mean that a business should be franchised.
 Trust your heart and your head.
 If you feel that a consultant is just in it for the money, run like hell.

-Stage 2.
-Establishing the franchise company is beginning of movement.
+Establishing the franchise company is the beginning of movement.
 Expertise is required to correctly do this work, but the emerging franchisor often believes franchising is a do-it-your-self project.
 Some will go so far as to obtain the paperwork of an existing franchisor and treat the project as a fill in the blanks process.
 Want to fail?
 Handle the paperwork without the most basic understanding of franchising or the use of competent consultants and franchise attorneys.
 Want a real chance at success?
 Hire the right people or don’t do it at all.

 A new franchisor travels a road littered with the bleached bones of entrepreneurs too inexperienced to enlist professional help in undertaking the rigorous tasks of compliance with disclosure laws and the drawing up of contracts when starting a franchise.
 And that’s just the first step!